Victor J. Kisch

 Labor and Employment

-Victor Kisch is a partner in the firm's Labor and Employment Group, which includes approximately 40 attorneys in seven states (Oregon, Washington, Idaho, Utah, Alaska, California and Minnesota).
-Victor is a resident of the firm's Portland office, which is rated in tier #1 by U.S. News & World Report/Best Lawyers in America® and in tier #1 by Chambers USA.
-The Labor and Employment Group was also ranked among the top groups on a national level by U.S. News & World Report.
+The firm's Labor and Employment Group includes approximately 40 attorneys in seven states (Oregon, Washington, Idaho, Utah, Alaska, California and Minnesota).
+Victor is a resident of the firm's Portland office, which is ranked in tier #1 by U.S. News & World Report/Best Lawyers in America® and in Band 1 by Chambers USA ("universally respected").
+The Labor and Employment Group is also ranked among the top groups on a national level by U.S. News & World Report.

 Victor blogs at www.stoelrivesworldofemployment.com and is a frequent speaker in Oregon and nationally.
 For five years, he wrote a monthly column in the Portland Business Journal on a wide range of Human Resources issues.
 He has been quoted by the Associated Press, The Oregonian, The Seattle Times, Oregon Public Broadcasting, the Portland Business Journal and Oregon Business Magazine, and has appeared as a TV commentator on KGW Live@7, KATU, KPTV and KOIN-TV.